cdacpankaj73/100-days-100-C-code/README.md

 Day 4: Find the Sum of Numbers in a Given Interval in C++

 Day 5: Find the Greatest of the Two Numbers in C++

+Day 6: C++ Program to find the Greatest of three numbers